Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
-- Looking at possible attack vectors, both Beast and uWebSockets are regular binaries, allowing for wide variety of exploits, paired with a mature set of tools for reverse engineering.
+- Looking at possible attack vectors, both Beast and uWebSockets are regular binaries, allowing for a wide variety of exploits, paired with a mature set of tools for reverse engineering.
 - IncludeOS' unique execution environment, makes that harder.
 - What IncludeOS can't protect you from is application flaws.